Explore

 AI summary

-A unique, handcrafted home in Golden Bay is on the market for the first time in 30 years.
-Built by woodworker Brian Cooper, the rustic property was formerly home to the successful Weka Workshop gallery.
+For the first time in 30 years, a unique, handcrafted home in Golden Bay is on the market.
+Built by woodworker Brian Cooper, the property was once home to the successful Weka Workshop gallery.

 Brian and Karen Cooper at home in their Golden Bay property, Weka Workshop